mazzeob/ECEn-240-301-grading/rubrics/labs/lab2.md

   - Our action / planning FSMs use states provided by previous FSMs, i.e. one FSM's output is the next one's input.

 ```4) Paste your Arduino code below: (25 points)```
+- 0 points if they didn't submit any code.
+Email or message them requesting it.
+  - -5 points if they send the code.
 - -5 points if ActionRobotDrive = DRIVE_STOP isn’t implemented.
 - -10 points if the code obviously doesn’t work.